Supermodified racing: ISMA

-ISMA continues to be at the forefront of supermodified sanctioning bodies, having pioneered the franchise system, in which teams purchase a franchise at the beginning of the season.
+ISMA pioneered the franchise system, in which teams purchase a franchise at the beginning of the season.
 Creating a mutually beneficial situation for both teams and promoters, each of the 19 franchise teams are allowed to miss up to 3 shows during the race season while being guaranteed a minimum starting purse of $1,000 at each event.
-This system helps to ensure solid, stable car counts and a successful event for promoters.

 ISMA has generally sanctioned between 13 and 17 shows a year.
 Major events on the ISMA schedule have included leg one of the "supermodified Triple Crown", the Hy-Miler Supermodified Nationals held annually at Sandusky Speedway since 1978, and leg three of the Triple Crown, the Star Classic 150 held at Star Speedway for over 40 years.
 Races have also been run at other tracks across the Northeast and Midwest, including Delaware Speedway in Ontario, Canada.

 In 2023, ISMA merged with the Midwest Supermodified Series (MSS; see below).
 In 2024, ISMA/MSS scheduled events in the states of New York, Ohio, Michigan, New Hampshire, and North Carolina.

 The cars in this series use wings that are designed to move with the airflow over the car, lying almost level with the ground on straights and standing up in turns to increase downforce.
 The only engine allowed by ISMA is a cast-iron big block with a maximum displacement of 468 cuin.
 Aluminum heads are allowed.
 The cars must weigh at least 1850 lb post-race.

 Notable ISMA competitors, past and present, include Russ Wood (eight championships), Chris Perley (six championships), Bentley Warren (four championships), Doug Heveron (four championships), Steve Gioia Jr. (four championships), Pat Abold (three championships), Joe Gosek (two championships), and Mike Ordway Sr. (two championships).
 Canadian champions include Dave McKnight Jr. (2001) and Mike Lichty (2012 & 2019).
 As of the end of the 2023 season, the top five drivers for all-time ISMA feature wins are Perley (74), Wood (54), Warren (45), Ordway Sr. (36) and Gosek (30).